archisman-das/Learning-Disorder-Intelligence/docs/further_research/research_roadmap.md

 Goal:

 - lock down baseline results for the current multimodal screening stack
-- compare CNN, LSTM, CNN-LSTM, transformer, ViT, and attention-based variants
+- compare  transformer, ViT, and attention-based variants
 - use cross-validation to choose the model, then confirm it on a hard holdout split

 Why: